clinkitsolutions/joinus/README.md

 There is a feature request to be able to manually upload a file containing historical information about assets.
 Each item contains a timestamp of when the information for that particular asset was logged, so it might not necessarily be the latest information for the asset.

-Users should be able to browse uploaded CSV files and view the assets' static location on the map as of that file.
-If the information in the CSV file represents the latest details about an asset, then that should reflect in the real-time view.
+Users should be able to browse uploaded files and view the assets' static location on the map as of that file.
+If the information in the file represents the latest details about an asset, then that should reflect in the real-time view.

 There might also be a few bugs in the latest commit of the repo, and you should be able to fix that.